 If we define watch collecting in vertical depth so as thematic, brand-oriented or from a special aspect, I consider myself as a collector who has some dozens of vintage Glycine watches and some other dozens of weird and early automatics, chronographs and dead beat seconds watches...it's a rabbit hole.

-I am fascinated by engineered mechanisms which offered a solution to a problem, even if it's overdone sometimes or it was a failed attempt and wasn't a commercial success.
+I am fascinated by engineered mechanisms which offered a solution to a problem, even if it was overdone sometimes and wasn't always commercially successful.
 That's why I have spared a page for early automatics, a soft spot for me.
-The history page covers pretty much everything and all milestones of Glycine, patents page shows its contribution to the world of horlogerie.
+The history page covers pretty much everything and all milestones of Glycine, not too detailed though not to bore you with Eugene Meylan's bike accident or how he was murdered...), patents page shows its contribution to the world of horlogerie.
 Serial numbers and movements chart page is pretty detailed.
 Serial numbers are for Airman models, calibers are from in-house movements to later used movements which were sourced from other ebauche makers.
 The models page is limited to my collection but has most of the mainstream design and functions covered.
-I had a private page for my own use within the site but than thought why not let everyone benefit, so I opened the page to public, I called the page 'Horological Source ' which has no certain focus but many interesting info and documents.
+I had a private page for my own use within the site but than thought why not let everyone benefit, so I opened the page to public, I called the page 'Horological Source ' which has no certain focus but many interesting facts and documents.
 And finally a sales page for reliable transactions within hobby-mates.